Guide to Malaga Cathedral

 Like most cathedrals in the cities in Andalusia, Malaga Cathedral was built on the site of the main mosque.
-Little remains today of this Moorish place of worship, reputedly one of the finest in Al-Andalus whose orange tree patio once rivalled those in Cordoba and Seville, both still standing today.
+Today, there’s isn’t much remaining of this Moorish place of worship, reputedly one of the finest in Al-Andalus.
+Apparently, its orange tree patio once rivalled those in Cordoba and Seville, both still standing today.

 When the Catholic Kings Isabel and Ferdinand conquered Malaga in 1487, one of the first things they did was order the demolition of the mosque for construction of a Christian church.
-This took time, though and again, like most cathedrals, Malaga’s took years to build.
-Construction started in 1528 and didn’t finish until 1782.
+However, this took some time.
+Centuries in fact because although construction started in 1528, it didn’t finish until 1782.

-Built with stone from quarries in the Axarquía region to the east of Malaga, the Cathedral started life as a Gothic temple under the design of renowned architect Diego de Siloé.
-Construction work didn’t get off to a good start – the project was quickly abandoned and not taken up again until 1550 when the Renaissance and Baroque styles took over.
+The Cathedral, built with stone from quarries in the Axarquía region to the east of Malaga, started life as a Gothic temple under the design of renowned architect Diego de Siloé.
+But, the city quickly abandoned this project and didn’t take it up again until 1550 when the Renaissance and Baroque styles took over.

 Guide to Malaga Cathedral Highlights